Resin Obsession – Resin Art, Crafts & Jewelry Supplies › Forums › Resin Troubleshooting › Can’t get UV resin to cure

-This topic contains 26 replies, has 2 voices, and was last updated by Kazarie 1 month, 3 weeks ago.
+- This topic has 33 replies, 2 voices, and was last updated 1 month ago by Chris Hartman.

 I have a question about UV Resin; I recently bought some Lisa Pavelka UV Resin to try.
 I used it on a piece that consisted of some cured polymer clay and cured epoxy resin in a metal bezel and it worked great, cured in sunlight in a matter of minutes.
 I capped the bottle tightly and stored in a dark place.
 Two weeks later, I take the bottle back out, twirled it a little to mix anything that might have settled, and put a coating on a few new pieces that consist of the same cured epoxy resin in the same type metal bezels I used before (only minus the polymer clay), and now it won?t cure!
 It sat in my window for almost a week, and then two days outside in full sunlight, and it?s still sticky!
 They?re hard enough that they don?t shift or pull away, but when you touch them lightly they leave fingerprints and are very tacky to the touch.
 Short of going to a tanning salon and buying a session just to stick these pieces in a bed (at this point I don?t even know if that would help ), what can I do to get them to cure?
 They?re for a commission and the customer is getting really anxious to get her pieces.
 Any help you could give me would be great!!!
 Thank you!